Extensions & Plugins

 With D-Type the weight of the text and the overall look and feel of the document is very consistent regardless of the magnification or resolution.
 With Windows GDI, however, the look and feel was changing (quite dramatically and inconsistently) as we were changing the magnification setting.

 D-Type offers many different text display, hinting and filtering options.
 All of the above D-Type screenshots were rendered using one particular option.
-There are additional display, hinting and filtering options which may work slightly better with certain types of devices.
+There are additional display, hinting and filtering options which might work even better with certain types of devices.
 For example, here is the previous D-Type text sample rendered using a method which puts a little bit more emphasis on the sharpness of output and less on accurate positioning:

 Screenshot 5: D-Type text at 66% — alternative version A